 The Animals recent ‘Prehistoric’ album features recordings of the songs that so inspired John Steel and Eric Burdon as they grew up on Tyneside.

 Russia, Portugal, Holland, Germany, Spain, Sweden - all are just a small sample of touring locations in recent years, proving that the appeal of The Animals' music is as strong as ever.
 As The Independent noted recently -

 "Though the band has changed, the songs remain eternal... alongside covers of Ray Charles and John Lee Hooker classics, they ensure that the nostalgic element comes with an enjoyably abrasive edge".

-Over fifty years later John Steel and Mickey Gallagher are still touring together.
+Over fifty years later John Steel is still touring.

 The Animals can boast some of the greatest songs in popular music history.

 The band that shook the world back in 1964 have re-invented themselves... quality and distinct sound that was, and still is, The Animals..."

 (Barry Kirk, Romford Recorder)